vision3d-lab/CSE_Dataset/README.md

 </p>

 ### 2.4.
 Scene pointcloud
 We provide a point cloud for each environment.
+We use depth images to extract a uniform point cloud, because the environment is not composed of a dense mesh.
 For generating the point clouds, we re-acquired depth images and poses to capture all intricate details.
 Based on the acquired depth images, we generated point clouds and aligned them to the world coordinate system using pose data.
 Finally, we refined the point cloud uniformly using the Farthest Point Sampling method.

 ## 3. Sequences